jordandeklerk/moderndid/docs/source/tutorial/index.rst

 Tutorial
 ========

-pyDiD is a collection of difference-in-differences (DiD) estimators and convenience functions built on NumPy.
+didpy is a collection of difference-in-differences (DiD) estimators and convenience functions built on NumPy.
 It contains a number of open-source Python packages for causal inference with DiD methods.